onlyuser/Sandbox/README.md

 About:
 ------

-Sandbox is a collection of tests for 3rd party components used by XLang.
+Sandbox is a collection of experimental code.

 **Currently, it includes the following:**